aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

-This is gradient descent: going down bit by bit till you hit the bottom.
+This is gradient descent: going down until you hit the bottom.

 How do you figure out which way is down?
 The answer will be obvious to calculus experts but not so obvious for the rest of us: you take the derivative at that point.

-But the important bit to know is, if you take the current value of m and add the derivative at that point, you will go down.
-You just do that a bunch of times (say 1000 times) and you will hit bottom!
+But the important bit to know is that if you take the current value of m and add the derivative at that point, you will go down.
+You do that a bunch of times (say 1000 times), and you will hit bottom!

 The video below explains the process of gradient descent.
 You only need to watch till 16:07 to gain some understanding and not go into the python implementation explained later on.

-Also, as the instructor said, there’s no need to dive into the mathematics or worry about not understanding some math right now.
+Also, as the instructor said, there's no need to dive into the mathematics or worry about not understanding some math right now.